-- Pre-Clearance of Trades-The Company has determined that all officers and directors, and certain ones of us of the Company (who receive monthly consolidated financial information or who have been specifically instructed) should refrain from trading in the Company's securities, even outside of the Blackout Periods, without first complying with the Company's "pre-clearance" process.
+- Pre-Clearance of Trades-The Company has determined that all officers and directors, and certain other ones of us (who receive monthly consolidated financial information or who have been specifically instructed) should refrain from trading in the Company's securities, even outside of the Blackout Periods, without first complying with the Company's "pre-clearance" process.
 Each such person should contact the Company's Chief Financial Officer prior to initiating any purchase or sale of the Company's securities.
 The Company may also find it necessary, from time to time, to require compliance with the pre-clearance process by some consultants, contractors, and some of us other than and in addition to the foregoing persons. - Applicability Policy-With regard to insider trading, this Code applies to all transactions in the Company's securities, including common stock and any other securities the Company may issue from time to time, such as preferred stock, options, warrants and convertible debentures, as well as to derivative securities relating to the Company's stock, whether or not issued by the Company, such as publicly-traded options.
 As discussed above, it also applies to such securities of any other company.

 The Code as to insider trading applies to all officers of the Company, all members of the Company's Board of Directors and all of us as employees of, consultants to, and other persons associated with the Company and its subsidiaries who receive or have access to material non-public information (as defined above) regarding the Company.
-This Code as to insider trading applies not only to the above group of people but also to members of their immediate families, members of their households, entities controlled by them and any person who receives material, nonpublic information from any insider.
+This Code as to insider trading applies not only to the above group of people but also to members of their immediate families, members of their households, entities controlled by them and any person who receives material, non-public information from any insider.

 If we have any questions about what information is considered inside information or material information or whether the rules apply to us, we should consult our supervisors, the Chief Executive Officer or the Chief Financial Officer.
-Violation of the Company's insider trading policies by us will also result in disciplinary action, which could include termination of employment with the Company.
-If we are aware of any violations of the Company's insider trading policy by other employees, Geospace encourages you to report the violation to the Chief Financial Officer and/or the Chief Executive Officer.
+Violation of the Company's insider trading policies by us will also result in disciplinary action, which Never answer analysts' and investors' questions about the Company, unless you are the Company's designated spokesperson.